 Revised standards of care were recently published in Neuromuscular Disorders (part 1 & part 2).
-Coordinated by Treat-NMD, SMA Europe is been working with members of other organisations, on a version for families.
+Coordinated by Treat-NMD, SMA Europe has worked with members of other organisations, on a version for families.

 Providing the perspective of patients and families is invaluable to the development of clinically meaningful outcomes that are accepted by health authorities and reimbursement decision makers.
 Patient Centered Outcome Measures (PCOMs) are defined as tools to determine efficacy of a treatment and how a disease and its progression impacts the lives of patients by placing the patients at the centre of the development of what has to be measured.